 In 2009, the Blair Drummond torc hoard was found close to Stirling in Scotland, and in November 2016, the important Leekfrith torc hoard was found in Staffordshire.
 The pattern of highly crafted, Iron Age, gold torc finds was spreading countrywide.
 But still these finds were seen as exports from the south.

 In May 2015, the Newark National Civil War Centre had acquired lottery funding to redevelop their museum and the Newark torc was coming home.
 In a chance conversation about replicating the Newark torc, Roland happened to mention that he didn’t think the torcs were made in the ‘cast on’ way that was traditionally assumed and so we started looking for evidence so that, if we were to replicate it, we could do it in the most accurate way.

 Four years on, after a lot of research and having looking at every torus torc in the UK – and working closely with The Torc Collective – we have now identified three different methods (sheet, cast separately and cast-on) which further subdivide into five distinct types of torus torc terminal manufacture, and can confidently attribute the following torus torcs to these groups:

-- Sheet gold terminals, manufactured separately using the ‘torus and core’ construction technique, before having an added collar and then attached to the neck ring: these torcs include: The Grotesque torc, Great torc, Netherurd terminal, (and Clevedon torc).
-This group also includes a previously unknown torus torc from Suffolk which we will be revealing very shortly.
+- Sheet gold terminals, manufactured separately using the ‘torus and core’ construction technique, before having an added collar and then attached to the neck ring: these torcs include: The Grotesque torc, Great torc, Netherurd terminal and Near Stowmarket torc (… and the apparently reworked Clevedon torc).

 - Sheet gold terminals, manufactured separately but made in two halves soldered together, before having an added collar and then attached to the neck ring: The Mini-Grotesque.